AbdulrahmanAlaa/webtrekk-task/README.md

 * Multi language support
 to test any other language please change **defines.ts** `DEFAULT_LANGUAGE` to be `ar`

-* Using `ngx-bootstrap` with overriding for better look and feel
+* Using `ngx-bootstrap` with overriding the bootstrap `scss` source code for better look and feel

+* Angular Lazy loading modules

 # Running the project
 after downloading the project use `npm i` to install the project packages dependency